Homemade Notecards with Pressed Flowers

 Homemade Notecards with Pressed Flowers, January 31, 2023.

 Thank you notes were a must in my family growing up.
 Whenever I received a gift, my mother made sure I sat down and wrote a nice note in my best cursive.
-It was not a fun thing for a young child to do, but I am now very thankful to my parents for instilling this.
+It was not a fun thing for a young child to do, but I am now very thankful to my parents for instilling this in me.
 I often regret letting the habit fall by the wayside while rearing my own children.
-Eventually, my own note writing skills petered out into oblivion and here I am now sending thank you texts with heart emojis- not my proudest moment.
+Eventually, my own note-writing skills petered out into oblivion, and here I am now sending thank you texts with heart emojis- not my proudest moment.
 However, my recent 50th birthday party inspired me to take it up again.

-No gifts I had insisted.
-That request was blatantly ignored by a number of good-hearted people.
-After the large birthday bash, my husband and I were discovering many gifts tucked away in secret corners and crannies.
+No gifts, I had insisted, a request that many well-intentioned people blatantly ignored.
+After the large birthday bash, my husband and I discovered many gifts tucked away in secret corners and crannies.
 My heart filled with emotion at the sweet gestures.
 It was like Christmas morning the day after my birthday.
 Some gifts required a little detective work to find the mystery giver.
-Now that it is all sorted there was no better time to dust off my good pen and send some thank you notes.
+Now that it is all sorted, there is no better time to dust off my good pen and send some thank-you notes.
 I was going to purchase them, but then why not make them?
 The pressed flowers in my office would look sweet on notecards.
 And handmade is always better.

 Materials used for Making Homemade Notecards with Pressed Flowers: